What is WDLL's mission?

 What is Workforce Development and Lifelong Learning?

 The UDC Community College Division of Workforce Development and Lifelong Learning (WDLL) provides District of Columbia residents with job skills training leading to employment.
 The industries focused on are those where jobs are available in the District and in the metropolitan area.
-The four areas identified by the District of Columbia as most in demand include:
+The five (5) areas identified by the District of Columbia as most in demand include:

 These form the basis of the training offered by WDLL.
 Training provided by WDLL is free to residents of the District of Columbia.